latex3/tagging-project/tagging-status/examples.md

 The examples are presented in an online editor to allow you to experiment and change the examples.
 The resulting TeX files are _not_ stored and all generated PDF are deleted from the server after an hour.
-Th ecurrent public release of `lualatex-dev` from TeXLive is used to process all examples.
-Devlopment code from the LaTeX git repositories is _not_ used here.
+The current public release of `lualatex-dev` from [TeXLive](https://www.tug.org/texlive/) is used to process all examples.
+Development code from the LaTeX git repositories is _not_ used here.

 </div>